Netflix's Crip Camp Doc Is Just the Beginning of the Story – Here's What to Know

 As well as serving as a director and producer for the film alongside Nicole Newnham, Jim LeBrecht was a former camper at Camp Jened himself.
 LeBrecht was born with spina bifida, which occurs when the spine and spinal cord don’t form properly.
 At Jened, LeBrecht found a haven where he was treated like any other camper.
 “Before I went to this camp, I’d gone to some other summer camps for the handicapped, and you were really infantilized,” he explained to Deadline.
 “Here, the counselors slept in the same bunk with you, there’s music playing all the time, and there was just this spirit in the air that I’d never experienced before.”

-With more than 35 years of experience as a film and theatre sound designer and mixer, LeBrecht has always wanted to find a way to tell the story of his time at Jened.
-He suggested the idea of a film to Newnham, whom he'd worked with for 15 years doing the sound design and mixing on her documentaries.
+With more than 35 years of experience as a film and theater sound designer and mixer, LeBrecht has always wanted to find a way to tell the story of his time at Jened.
+He suggested the idea of a film to Newnham, whom he’d worked with for 15 years doing the sound design and mixing on her documentaries.
 Some of the footage seen in the film was even recorded by LeBrecht himself as a 15-year-old in 1971 when NYC videographers showed up at the camp with portable video cameras.
-"They strapped this heavy video deck to the handlebars of my wheelchair and handed me a camera and someone pushed me around camp," LeBrecht recalled to The Hollywood Reporter and luckily, he and Newnham were able to recover that footage.
+“They strapped this heavy video deck to the handlebars of my wheelchair and handed me a camera and someone pushed me around camp,” LeBrecht recalled to The Hollywood Reporter.
+Luckily, he and Newnham were able to recover that footage.

 Who Is Judy Heumann?

-While serving as a legislative assistant to the chairperson of the US Senate Committee on Labour and Public Welfare in 1974, Heumann helped develop legislation that became the Individuals with Disabilities Education Act.
-Three years later, when the US Secretary of Health, Education and Welfare refused to sign the Section 504 of the Rehabilitation Act of 1973, Heumann helped organise the historic 504 Sit-In at the San Francisco Office, which lasted for a total of 28 days.
+While serving as a legislative assistant to the chairperson of the US Senate Committee on Labor and Public Welfare in 1974, Heumann helped develop legislation that became the Individuals with Disabilities Education Act.
+Three years later, when the US Secretary of Health, Education and Welfare refused to sign Section 504 of the Rehabilitation Act of 1973, Heumann helped organize the historic 504 Sit-In at the San Francisco Office, which lasted for a total of 28 days.
 Later on, Heumann served as a special adviser under President Barack Obama.